alexisgaro927/MoodysGraphGPT/README.md

 1. MVP for testing (include name of and link of fork with feature being worked on) MVP requirements:
-  *Deploy an Azure OpenAI deployment with all Graph and relevant docs/data added to the deployment *Create Teams Bot project for local debug testing by testing group using Azure AI Library *Display the response of  from user's OpenAI Deployment of a 16K model using and OpenAI API Key, from a users input into the bot
+  *Deploy an Azure OpenAI deployment with all Graph and relevant docs/data added to the deployment *Create Teams Bot project for local debug testing by testing group using Axios or OpenAI Library *Display the response of  from user's OpenAI Deployment of a 16K model using and OpenAI API Key, from a users input into the bot
   *Display the response from the Graph GPT Azure OpenAI Deployment, from a users input into the bot *Displays both reponses in adapative cards simultaneiously